OpenBB-finance/OpenBB/website/content/bot/reference/discord/darkpool/levels.md

 # levels

-Biggest Levels for All Prints over last X days.
+This command allows the user to retrieve the Biggest Levels for All Prints over the last 10 days for the TSLA ticker.
+This information is useful in assessing the overall performance of the stock, as it provides information on the largest levels of prints over the last 10 days.

 ### Usage